Skip to content

 npixels : int

-The number of pixel in the output array.
+The number of pixels in the output array.

 ratio : float